damballa/parkour/doc/namespaces.md

 The `parkour.io.dseq` namespace provides the `dseq` function for reifying a job-input configuration step as a “distributed sequence.”
 As with any other configuration step, the backing configuration step functions simply call underlying job-configuration methods.

-But in addition to acting as the configuration steps they wrap, distributed sequences also act as locally-reducible collections, providing well-integrated access to the input or output of any Hadoop job.
+In addition to acting as the configuration steps they wrap, distributed sequences also act as locally-reducible collections.
+This provides seamless local access to the input or output of any Hadoop job.

 The `parkour.io.dsink` namespace provides the `dsink` function for reifying a job-output configuration step as a “distributed sink.”
 As with dseqs, dsinks